Explore Sunny Bank Mills rich heritage in our archive

 Fabric records including over 300 guard books containing thousands of textile cuttings

 Monday Bookings - Longer Visits

 Monday bookings are for longer research periods and are booked via form below:

-Suggested donation of £5 per person welcome.
-The Archive is a not for profit organisation and any donations will be reinvested into the ongoing running of the archive.
+£5 per person.
+The Archive is a not for profit organisation and all ticket sales will be reinvested into the ongoing running of the archive.